-Find your cycling route
+Find your bike route to school

 Advisably, test the route before officially cycling back to school.
 In some cases, you might find one suggested off-road route is not suitable for your bike type.
 If there’s a slightly longer route with fewer cars around, you might actually save time by not getting stuck in the traffic and enjoy a safer ride.
 Once your cycling route is set, you’ll enjoy your cycle to school with freedom every day!

-Safe cycling equipment for your university ride
+Safe cycling equipment for your bike ride to school

 Your cycling route to school may not be long, however, it’s always a great idea to save yourself from all the potential accidents on roads.

-Bike lights are highly recommended if you go home from school when it is quite dark (especially, winter is coming!).
+Second, bike lights are highly recommended if you go home from school when it is quite dark (especially, winter is coming!).
 They are affordable and easy to install.
 With the bike lights, you can be noticed by drivers, pedestrians and other cyclists in order not to be hit.
 Moreover, they also light the path ahead and help you avoid embarrassing collisions with bumps and holes on the road.